ultimatile/Cytnx/docs/source/example/iTEBD.rst

 Update procedure
 ******************
-Now we have prepared the initial trial wavefunction in terms of MPS with two sites unit cell and the time evolution operator, we are ready to use the aformentioned scheme to find the (variational) ground state MPS.
+Now we have prepared the initial trial wavefunction in terms of MPS with two sites unit cell and the time evolution operator, we are ready to use the aforementioned scheme to find the (variational) ground state MPS.
 At the beginning of each iteration, we evaluate the energy expectation value :math:`\langle \psi | H | \psi  \rangle / \langle \psi | \psi  \rangle`, and check the convergence, the network is straightforward: